DocchiAndroid/Docchi/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+Docchi is a voting app that lets users to create public polls.
+It will let users create quick large scale surveys and polls to make decisions.
+All votes on this platform will be anonymous.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Social Networking and Survey
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:** Docchi would be primarily developed for mobile as it would allow users to use their camera, take a picture, and add it to their poll.
+However, a web counterpart can also be developed like many other apps.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** A user who is working implementing a new feature, shopping, or needs advice can quickly create a poll to assist them make a decision.
 - **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app could be used anytime a user is needs an option, or if they want to assist anyone else make a decision.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** We will start with allowing users to create create a poll and share it with the entire Docchi community.
+In the future, we will let users create groups so that they can only get advice from certain people, categorize polls, and add augment reality features.

 ## Product Spec
 ### 1. User Stories (Required and Optional)